MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-csharp-console.md

 ---
-title: "Quickstart: Create your first console app in Visual Studio with C#"
+title: "Quickstart: Use Visual Studio to create your first C# console app"
 description: "Learn how to create a simple Hello World console app in Visual Studio with C#, step-by-step." ms.custom: "" ms.date: 09/21/2018